Zee-Series-AI/venus_cli_releases/README.md

    - Verify the `game.config.json` file is valid JSON

 4. **Authentication errors**
-   - Run `venus configure` to update your credentials
+   - Run `venus env configure <env-name>` to update your credentials
    - Check if your access token has expired
    - Verify the API base URL is correct
+   - Ensure you're using the correct environment with `venus env use <env-name>`

 5. **Version conflicts**
    - When updating an app, the version must be higher than the current version